-- Each team should decide which one of their goals would be the most useful to support the Rohingya people.
+- Each team should decide which one of their goals would be the most useful to support the refugees and displaced children.
 They should add the other goals to the face down pile.

-- Each team should prepare to persuade the other teams that their goal is the best way to support the Rohingya people.
+- Each team should prepare to persuade the other teams that their goal is the best way to support refugees and displaced children.
 They could think about what difference the goal would make in the short-term and in the future, and how they goal could be achieved.